apache/accumulo-website/_docs-2/administration/scan-executors.md

 executor.
 If this option is not set, then SimpleScanDispatcher will dispatch to the scan executor named `default`.

-To to tie everything together, consider the following use case.
+To tie everything together, consider the following use case.

  * Create tables named LOW1 and LOW2 using a scan executor with a single thread.
  * Create a table named HIGH with a dedicated scan executor with 8 threads.